 Brazos County District Clerk Marc Hamlin presided over TAC’s operations during a period of significant transition.
 After the passing of longtime Executive Director Sam Seale, Hamlin chaired a search committee that persuaded Karen Ann Norris to assume the position.

-The TAC Board approved the merger of three self-insurance funds (offering Workers’ Comp, Liability and Property/Casualty coverages) into the TAC Risk Management Pool.
+The TAC Board approved the merger of three pools (offering Workers’ Comp, Liability and Property/Casualty coverages) into the TAC Risk Management Pool.
 And for the first time, the pools began to offer member counties substantial renewal credits based on loss history and continued renewals.

 Hamlin played a major role in legislative battles to maintain county fiscal capability by opposing lower caps on appraisals or revenue.
 In addition, he cemented county-municipal relations by initiating, with the Texas Municipal League, the City-County Cooperation Awards that are given jointly to local governments for innovative and cost-effective programs.
 Hamlin personally presented Best Practices Awards to dozens of commissioners courts and visited more than 100 counties during his tenure.